Job Market Paper

 Selected Works in Progress

-Lead Exposure and Maternal Health, with Sayorn Chin and Sammy Zahran.
+When Football Comes to Town: Provider Decision-Making and Delivery Complications, with Sayorn Chin and Sammy Zahran.